urgent-challenge/urgent2024/_pages/about.md

 We also provide baselines in the [ESPnet](https://github.com/espnet/espnet) toolkit to facilitate the system development.
 Check the [`Baseline`](/urgent2024/baseline) tab for more information.

 We will evaluate enhanced audios with a variety of metrics to comprehensively understand the capacity of existing generative and discriminative methods.
-They include four different categories of metrics:
+They include four different categories of metrics<d-footnote>An additional category (subjective SE metrics) will be added for the final blind test phase for evaluating the MOS score.</d-footnote>:

 1. non-intrusive metrics (e.g., DNSMOS, NISQA) for reference-free speech quality evaluation.
 2. intrusive metrics (e.g., PESQ, STOI, SDR, MCD) for objective speech quality evaluation.